 After Getting Your Feet Wet

 - Search engines and related sites - Get yourself out there!
-This sounds expensive, but I've found that my membership in various lawyer associations has given me access to numerous on-line listings, who, like the yellow pages, will give you a free listing but will charge for any exclusive display advertising.
+This sounds expensive, but I've found that my membership in various lawyer associations has given me access to numerous on-line listings, who will give you a free listing but will charge for any exclusive display advertising.

 - E-mail listservs - Join bar association e-mail listservs.
 You can gather litigation tips, case and statute cites, and referrals from a pool of hundreds of colleagues in a matter of minutes.